yichardru/Skin-Analyzer-ML/README.md

 ## Overview

 - Accepts user-submitted skin images and body part labels
-- Uses a fine-tuned EfficientNet-based model trained on the DermaNet dataset
+- Uses a fine-tuned EfficientNet-based model trained on the DermNet dataset
 - Classifies conditions across multiple dermatological categories
 - Falls back to “Pass / No Pass” result if confidence is low or classification is uncertain
 - Designed for lightweight deployment in virtual health monitoring systems